Virtual Study Assistant: Student Guide

 Top

-The AI Study Assistant is easy to use and greets you by name.
+The Virtual Study Assistant is easy to use and greets you by name.
 Below the welcome message, you'll find a text box where you can type in your questions, also known as prompts.

 UMD AI Study Assistant chatbot view